Sirix1995/PyGPUFlux/README.md

 # PyGPUFlux
-PyGPUFlux is an implementation of the OpenCL raytracing engine GPUFlux, using the PlantGL Librairy.
+PyGPUFlux is an implementation of the OpenCL raytracing engine GPUFlux, using the PlantGL Library.
 Actually, it's still in progress.

 # Technologies used
 Python